ISH88/ELK_PROJECT/README.md

 ### Description of the Topology
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.
 Load balancing ensures that the application will be highly redundant, in addition to restricting  unauthorized accessing to the network.
-- _TODO: What aspect of security do load balancers protect?
+- What aspect of security do load balancers protect?
 What is the advantage of a jump box? it alloes connectivity into the vitual network from external sources and obfuscates internal machines by allowing connectivity via private addresses_
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the __container___ and system _logs____.
-- _TODO: What does Filebeat watch for?_watch system logs
+- What does Filebeat watch for?_watch system logs
-- _TODO: What does Metricbeat record?_watches the ELK logs
-The configuration details of each machine may be found below.
+- What does Metricbeat record?_watches the ELK logs The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.
 | Name     | Function | IP Address | Operating System |